 The National Highway Traffic Safety Administration states that motorcyclists involved in an accident are 35 times more likely to suffer fatal injuries than those traveling in automobiles.
 Nearly 150,000 motorcyclists were fatally injured in motorcycle accidents in 2013.
 Motorcycle fatalities accounted for 18 percent of all traffic accident fatalities that same year.

-At Davis & Brusca, LLC, we represent people injured in motorcycle accidents.
+At Davis & Brusca, LLC, the motorcycle accident lawyers New Jersey trusts, we represent people injured in motorcycle accidents.
 Our legal team is committed to helping clients claim the compensation they are entitled to under the law.

 While there are many types of motorcycle accidents, more than half of all motorcycle fatalities are caused by collisions with an automobile.
 And in approximately 78 percent of the fatal collisions, the car has struck the motorcycle head on.

 While each situation is unique, lack of visibility is a frequently cited cause of wrecks involving motorcycles.
 Drivers of automobiles frequently claim that they “didn’t see” the motorcycle before the crash.
 To some extent, this may be derived from the fact that a motorcycle’s size allows a rider to pass other vehicles in the same lane, “split” lanes in heavy traffic, or other environmental conditions.
 However, more frequently it arises from the simple fact that the driver of the car didn’t look carefully before attempting to move their vehicle into or out of a lane in which the motorcyclist is riding.